ibm-cloud-docs/transit-gateway/about.md

 {: #directlink}

 {{site.data.keyword.tg_full_notm}} supports Direct Link connections.
 Connecting Direct Link to your {{site.data.keyword.tg_full_notm}} on-premises network grants access to all networks connected on the transit gateway.
 Similarly, all other connections on the transit gateway will have access to your network.
 As with other network connections to the {{site.data.keyword.tg_full_notm}}, special consideration must be taken to avoid IP overlap issues.
 For more information, see [Dealing with overlapping VPC prefixes and classic infrastructure subnets](/docs/transit-gateway?topic=transit-gateway-troubleshooting#overlapping-vpc-prefixes-and-classic-subnets).

-### {{site.data.keyword.powerSys_notm}} connectivity (IBM Internal Use Only)
-{: #powervs}

-{{site.data.keyword.tg_full_notm}} supports {{site.data.keyword.powerSys_notm}} connections.
-Connecting a {{site.data.keyword.powerSys_notm}} instance to your {{site.data.keyword.tg_full_notm}} network grants access to all networks connected on the transit gateway.
-Similarly, all other connections on the transit gateway will have access to your network.
-As with other network connections to the {{site.data.keyword.tg_full_notm}}, special consideration must be taken to avoid IP overlap issues.
-For more information, see [Dealing with overlapping VPC prefixes and classic infrastructure subnets](/docs/transit-gateway?topic=transit-gateway-troubleshooting#overlapping-vpc-prefixes-and-classic-subnets).

 ## Interconnectivity patterns
 {: #patterns}